Here is a list of FAQs, select one from the list below to read more.

 Absolutely.
 You will be able to receive mail and packages as long as your name and Summer Discovery are indicated on the mail or package.
 Instructions for sending mail and other packages will be provided to you in the spring.

 Your health, safety, and security are our primary concern.
 Summer Discovery staff is on duty 24 hours a day.
 All visitors must check-in at the Summer Discovery office.
 Our Resident Counselors (RCs) are committed to the support and supervision of Summer Discovery students.
 They live on the floors in the residence halls with you.
 Most residence halls have electronically controlled key card access.
 Daily sign-ins and room checks are used for your safety.
 You are free to walk around campus and our ‘home area’ in small groups.
 If you have a question, RCs are on duty to help.

 We'll help you feel better.
 You, your family, and your doctor complete a Medical Form before you come to campus that informs us of any health related issues, allergies, and special food needs.
 Summer Discovery staff make all medical appointments, accompany you to medical facilities, obtain prescription medications, and notify parents after medical visits.

-Summer Discovery is pleased to offer assistance in facilitating transportation via car, bus, train, or plane.
-All plane arrangements are made through Musiker Travel, our own travel agency, at the lowest available fares.
+Students arrange their own transportation to and from university cities.
 We provide escorted transfers to and from specific airports for a fee each way.
 Staff meet all incoming flights at baggage claim (or outside customs for international flights), and assist with all departures.
 If you are being driven to campus, driving directions will be provided to you in the spring.